The third largest city in the country, Valencia is a bustling hub of paella, sandy beaches, thriving nightlife and majestic architecture.

 First Stop: Navajas Village and Bridal Veil Waterfall

-First stop on our tour was a municipality called Navajas, about a 40 minute drive from Valencia.
+First stop on our tour was the beautiful village of Navajas, about 40 minutes from Valencia, in the Alto Palancia region.

 For example, we learnt that if you’ve been very bad in Spain, one way to be forgiven by God is to crawl up a hill with a cross on your back at Easter time.